-The landscape of hybrid threats refers to domains and tools through which state and non-state actors aim to weaken social cohesion, decrease citizens' trust to democracy, and obfuscate democratic states decision-making processes, to highlight just a few challenges.
-Hybrid threats challenge the resilience of European Union Member States, as they tend to target cohesion, trust and unity of action within the European Union.
-This challenge is underlined in the EU Security Union Strategy.
-1 The Security Union Strategy's goals are shared by the EU-HYBNET project and the EU-HYBNET Network aims to deliver measures to the Strategy's goals.
+The landscape of hybrid threats refers to domains and tools through which state and non-state actors aim to weaken social cohesion, decrease citizens' trust to democracy, and obfuscate democratic states decision-making processes.
+Hybrid threats challenge the resilience of European Union Member States, as they tend to target cohesion, trust, and unity of action within the European Union.
+This challenge is underlined in the EU Security Union Strategy.1 The Security Union Strategy's goals are shared by the EU-HYBNET project and the EU-HYBNET Network aims to deliver measures to the Strategy's goals.